 Plant block be gone.

-Get out of your negative head space by dancing it out.
+TWO: Get out of your negative head space by dancing it out.

 The Downward Spiral isn’t just the name of the best Nine Inch Nails album out there, it’s also the precursor to eating like shit.